alexlawrence/typed/README.md

 # typed

-Static typing library for JavaScript.
+Type checking library for JavaScript.
 Works in Node.js and in most browsers.
 Official page and live examples: http://alexlawrence.github.com/typed

-## Static typing at runtime
+## Type checking at runtime

-typed provides static typing for function arguments at runtime without any compilation steps.
+typed provides type checking for function arguments at runtime without any compilation steps.
 It works with native types (Boolean, Number, String, etc.), global available custom types and so called structures (similar to interfaces, named after destructuring).
 Just add type declaration comments to your arguments and wrap your functions inside the **typed()** function.